-Export your buckets as a filesystem with s3fs on top of Zenko CloudServer s3fs is an open source tool that allows you to mount an S3 bucket on a filesystem-like backend.
-It is available both on Debian and RedHat distributions.
-For this tutorial, we used an Ubuntu 14.04 host to deploy and use s3fs over Scality's Zenko CloudServer.
+You can export buckets as a filesystem with s3fs on CloudServer.

+s3fs is an open source tool, available both on Debian and RedHat distributions, that enables you to mount an S3 bucket on a filesystem-like backend.
+This tutorial uses an Ubuntu 14.04 host to deploy and use s3fs over CloudServer.